CSNW/sql-bricks/readme.md

 # SQL Bricks.js

-SQL is a complicated, expressive DSL.
+The SQL language is a complicated, expressive DSL.
 SQL Bricks is not an abstraction layer and makes no attempt to hide SQL syntax.
 On the contrary, it is designed to be transparent, matching SQL so faithfully that developers with SQL experience will immediately know the API.

+SQL Bricks provides:

+* easy generation of parameterized SQL statements
-SQL Bricks provides easy parameter substitution, automatic quoting of columns that collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.
+* automatic quoting of columns that collide with SQL keywords ("order", "desc", etc)
+* a simple, consistent API
+* high signal-to-noise via user-supplied table abbreviations and join criteria functions
+* most importantly, **easy composition and re-use of SQL**.

 ### Composable